 - 2010—The Enterprise Wireless Solutions Center® is launched, offering exclusive and specialized services that create a unique online community for assessing wireless technology offerings and knowledge exchange.

 - 2007—EWA purchases the Licensing Assistance Office in Gettysburg, Pennsylvania and immediately expands its FCC license strategies and application preparation capabilities to business enterprises, public safety entities and wireless sales and service organizations.

 - 2005—Enterprise Wireless Alliance (EWA) formed through the consolidation of the Industrial Telecommunications Association (ITA) and the American Mobile Telecommunications Association (AMTA).

 - 1998—The USMSS forms and an affiliation agreement is executed with ITA for the provision of advocacy representation and membership services.

-- 1992—Through a series of agreements, the Industrial Telecommunications Association now manages the FCC-certified frequency advisory committee services for the organizations representative of the petroleum, telephone maintenance, taxicab, relay press and motion picture industries.
+- 1992—SIRSA becomes the Industrial Telecommunications Association (ITA) and, through a series of agreements, now manages the frequency advisory committee services for the organizations representative of the petroleum, telephone maintenance, taxicab, relay press and motion picture industries.

 - 1980—SIRSA’s top priority was the “painstaking development of the Association’s advanced computer support system,” created to provide automated frequency coordination.
 In 1981, SIRSA begins offering spectrum reports to incumbent users.

 - 1968—The Land Mobile Communications Council forms.
 SIRSA is a founding member.